 3. Use a natural laundry booster.

 Washing soda (Sodium Carbonate) and baking soda (Sodium Bicarbonate) are fantastic laundry boosters.
 Both are natural substances made from a mineral called trona.
-Washing soda and baking soda are alkaline and help to enhance the effectiveness of your detergent.
-(Note that washing soda can burn the skin and is NOT edible.
-If safety is a concern, opt for baking soda.)
+Washing soda & baking soda are alkaline and help to enhance the effectiveness of your detergent.

 5. Use distilled white vinegar instead of commercial fabric softeners.

-Although commercial fabric softener may smell good, it’s actually really bad for your sheets as well as your washing machine and dryer.
-It creates a tremendous amount of build-up that never gets rinsed out.
+Commercial fabric softeners create a tremendous amount of build-up that never gets rinsed out and are not just bad for your sheets but your laundry appliances too.
 This build-up binds to the fine fibers of your linens making it harder for your detergent to clean as intended.
 Over time, this destroys the quality and life of your sheets.